 The leadership team at NetTel Partners has.
 They’ll host an internal March Madness-themed competition, to fire up their team around getting more sales appointments.
 NetTel has done this for the past four tournaments, and March has become their most productive time of the year as a result.
-(Disclosure: NetTel is a LevelEleven client.)

 The Wall Street Journal‘s Dennis Nishi recently covered NetTel’s annual sales tournament in a piece called “Make March Madness Work for You.”
 Here’s an excerpt: